 How long does a flare-up of rosacea last?

 Rosacea flare-ups are different for every person and vary depending on your skin type, the severity of your rosacea, and what is causing your flare-up.
 In general, most flare-ups last anywhere from one day to several weeks.
 Visit your dermatologist if you experience a flare-up that you are unable to manage.

 Unfortunately, there is currently no known cure for rosacea, however, technology has allowed for many advances in the treatment of rosacea’s symptoms.
 This includes laser surgery to improve the look and feel of swollen facial blood vessels.
 For more information on the latest treatment options for rosacea, visit one of our skilled dermatologists in Florida for a full rosacea evaluation and personalized treatment recommendations.

 If you are experiencing symptoms of rosacea, visit Pruett Dermatology.
-Dr. Pruett is an experienced, board-certified skin doctor and dermatologic surgeon who has been serving the Florida Keys community for over 25 years.
+Our providers are experienced, board-certified skin doctors and dermatologic surgeons who have been serving the Florida Keys community for over 25 years.
 Pruett Dermatology offers rosacea treatment and cares for every individual patient with a personal touch.
 Visit our warm and welcoming office today or schedule an appointment by calling 305.664.8828 or fill out the form on this page.